 Securing your financial transactions at the app level is key in protecting your customer data against unauthorized access.
 Guardsquare provides solutions that meet a series of PCI SSC technical guidelines for apps accepting electronic payments on mobile devices, in section 4 of the PCI Mobile Payment Acceptance Security Guidelines for Developers, as explained below:

 4.1 Prevent unauthorized logical device access.

 Guardsquare meets compliance of this requirement by applying code obfuscation to hide sensitive APIs and mangle critical operations in the app.
-This is complemented by our runtime protection suite that detect application tampering, device rooting, application debugging, function hooking, code injection, etc.
+This is complemented by our runtime protection suite that detects application tampering, device rooting, application debugging, function hooking, code injection, etc.

 4.2 Create server-side controls and report unauthorized access.